 Q: How and when do I know if your state needs assistance of nonresident unlicensed adjusters?

-A: The Insurance Commissioner must make a determination that losses suffered are a direct result of a catastrophe and are so severe that licensed adjusters and independent adjusters will be unable to adjust losses in a reasonable time.
-The Commissioner will then issue a declaration stating adjusters may perform work in the state without a Hawai`i license to assist with claims adjusting for a specified period.
+A: The Insurance Commissioner must make a determination that losses suffered that are to be adjusted are a direct result of an event and are so severe that licensed adjusters and independent adjusters who are resident of this State will be unable to adjust losses in a reasonable time.
+The Commissioner will then issue a declaration stating nonresident unlicensed independent adjusters may perform work in the State without a Hawai`i license to assist with claims adjusting for a specified period.

 The declaration from the Commissioner will be posted on the Department of Commerce and Consumer Affairs Insurance Division website.